Documented to be almost always right 99.8% of the time.

 Hang on.

-You know, this Lindsey Graham soundbite.
+You know, this This Lindsey Graham soundbite, it says so much.

-Now, let me let me set the table here.
+Now, let me set the table here.

-You not anything you don't know.
+Not anything you don't know.

 You've got Trump with a, what is it?

-Look about a 200 and let's say 50 delegate lead right now, 662 to 408 over Cruz.
+Look, about a 200 and let's say 50 delegate lead right now, 662 to 408 over Cruz.

 You get theories on both sides.